Some Messy Thoughts on Cultural Appropriation

 Visiting the Village of Alexandre Dumas

-I’m writing this post in Villers-CotterĆŖts, a small town about an hour outside Paris on the road to Laon.
+I’m writing this post in Villers-CotterĂȘts, a small town about an hour outside Paris on the road to Laon.
 Like most tourists I came here because of Alexandre Dumas, France’s most famous writer, thanks to The Three Musketeers, The Count of Monte Cristo, and dozens of other books.
 The walk from the center to the hotel where I’m staying led past the royal palace that inspired young Alexandre with dreams of derring-do, then down a wide and grassy lane bordered with towering trees to narrower path along an ancient, moss-covered stone wall.
 It felt like Dumas scenery, except on the other side of the wall was a modern low-income housing estate.
 The streets and buildings in it are named for places and characters in Dumas’s novels, the people are the mix typical of modern France: some look like native Picards, some look West African, some wear Muslim headscarves.

 The connection between that mix and Dumas is what brought me here.
-I’ve been reading his novel Georges, published in 1843, about a heroic young man who is, in the terms of the time, a Mulatto (mulĆ¢tre), of mixed European and African ancestry.
+I’ve been reading his novel Georges, published in 1843, about a heroic young man who is, in the terms of the time, a Mulatto (mulñtre), of mixed European and African ancestry.
 He is from the Island of Mauritius and the action involves his romance with a lady from the island’s ruling class of French plantation owners.
 It’s an interesting book in a lot of ways, and one is Dumas’s insistence that the prejudice Georges faces from the wealthy French planters is a quirk of the colonial slave system.
-At the governor’s ball, his lady love is pleased to see him seated between two recently-arrived English ladies, since ā€œshe knew that the prejudice which pursued Georges in his native land possessed no influence on the minds of foreigners, and that it required a long residence in the island to cause an inhabitant of Europe to adopt it.ā€
+At the governor’s ball, his lady love is pleased to see him seated between two recently-arrived English ladies, since “she knew that the prejudice which pursued Georges in his native land possessed no influence on the minds of foreigners, and that it required a long residence in the island to cause an inhabitant of Europe to adopt it.”

 I was struck by the claim that nineteenth-century Europeans had no race prejudice until they acquired it in the colonies, and would likely have dismissed this passage as naive if Dumas had been a white European—but it is harder to discount the observation coming from someone who had experienced the situation firsthand.
-Dumas’s mother was the daughter of a prosperous French innkeeper here in Villers-CotterĆŖts; his father was born a slave in Saint-Domingue (now Haiti).
+Dumas’s mother was the daughter of a prosperous French innkeeper here in Villers-CotterĂȘts; his father was born a slave in Saint-Domingue (now Haiti).

 This is a complicated story, with plenty of contradictions.
 Dumas occasionally described himself as Mulatto, but more often was cagey and at times misleading.
-He always referred with great pride to his father, a general in the French army and hero of the Revolution and the Napoleonic wars, but tended to gloss over the details of his father’s youth and wrote in his memoirs that his father was known to the Austrians as ā€œthe Black Devil,ā€ and owed ā€œhis brown complexion…to the mix of Indian and Caucasian races.ā€ (That is ā€œCaucasianā€ as in from the Caucasus, and a print in the Dumas museum here shows Dumas himself in traditional Caucasian garb.)
+He always referred with great pride to his father, a general in the French army and hero of the Revolution and the Napoleonic wars, but tended to gloss over the details of his father’s youth and wrote in his memoirs that his father was known to the Austrians as “the Black Devil,” and owed “his brown complexion

 As to his father, Thomas-Alexandre Davy de la Pailleterie, that story is crazy and far too long to tell here, but to give an example: Thomas-Alexandre’s father was a French aristocrat and slave owner in Saint-Domingue, who fell on hard times and paid his way back to France by selling off his slaves, including his own children—except that the sales contract for Thomas-Alexandre included a clause allowing his father to buy him back within five years.
 His father exercised the clause, brought him to France as his legitimate son, sent him to the best schools, and raised him as a French aristocrat.
 His siblings were never heard from again.